Tubbz-alt/Super-Resolution-of-Images-Videos-using-SRGAN/README.md

 Summary statistics

 Image preprocessing :

 steps :

-- The actual original images are of size (2048, 1080, 3).
+- The actual original images are of size (2048, 1080, 3)

--Cropped the original images to size (256, 256, 3) ( different from shape in SRGAN paper)
+- Cropped the original images to size (256, 256, 3) ( different from shape in SRGAN paper)

-- Now, discriminator input will be of shape (256, 256, 3) and generator input is (96, 96, 3) which is downsampled using "bicubic" kernel with factor of "4".
+- Now, discriminator input will be of shape (256, 256, 3) and generator input is (96, 96, 3) which is downsampled using "bicubic" kernel with factor of "4"

 Sample of high resolution and low resolution images are obtained and as shown in below figure: